Program Advisor – Girls First Fund

 Organization: Geneva Global

-The Girls First Fund puts girls, families, and their communities first and champions community-led efforts to end child marriage.
+The Girls First Fund puts girls, families, and their communities first and champions community-led efforts to end child marriage and informal unions.
 The Fund’s primary vision is, “to realize a world in which every girl has access to the information, services, resources, skills, and support necessary to decide when, if, and whom to marry in order to live a healthy and equal life and to achieve her full potential.”
 Geneva Global is currently working with the Fund’s Board to design a pilot program in six countries with the aim of making grants in early 2019.

 The Program Advisor will work closely with other Geneva Global team members and Girls First Fund stakeholders to ensure that the values and guiding principles of the Fund inform its in-country activities and practices.
-Through the Girls First Fund, the Program Advisor will work alongside selected community-based organizations and locally-focused national organizations, supporting them to design and implement their own context-specific approaches, solutions, and innovations to address child marriage.
+Through the Girls First Fund, the Program Advisor will work alongside selected community-based organizations and locally-focused national organizations, supporting them to design and implement their own context-specific approaches, solutions, and innovations to address child marriage and informal unions.
 The Fund is committed to being community-driven, transparent, and collaborative, utilizing grantmaking practices that are gender transformative and adhere to the highest standards of child protection.
 Therefore, it is necessary that the Program Advisor’s work and behavior be guided by such principles.

 The consultant will be an independent contractor to Geneva Global and not an employee of the company.
 The consultant is not eligible for any employee-related benefits, plans, or programs of Geneva Global, and the consultant is expected to provide their own workspace to successfully carry out the deliverables listed below.
 This is a 6-month, national consulting post – with potential for extension based on programmatic needs.